-This phase concerns the actual delivery of the project proposal to the Programme through the established procedures.
-The application procedure in the Programme consists of a single step.
+This phase concerns the actual delivery of the project proposal to the Programme Managing Authority through the established procedures.
+The application procedure consists of a single step.

-- To fill out the application (Application Form) using the online platform; - To draft the complementary documents; - To submit the application to the Programme in accordance with the relevant procedures and rules.
+- To fill out the application (application form) using the online platform (SIU); - To draft the complementary documents; - To submit the application to the Programme in accordance with the relevant procedures and rules.